kurtseifried/gsd-url-list/README.md

 ## TODO:

-What do we do about rules that cover multiple TLD's?
+What do we do about rules with regex that cover multiple TLD's?
+Answer: we don't for now.
+We may need to long term to deal with page farms however.